InvoxiPlayGames/x360-research/official-software/system/security_overview.md

       preventing hardware DMA attacks or kernel-land software exploits from tampering with it or its state, even in uncontrollable ways.
     * The encryption is AES-128 with a slightly customised algorithm.
-Encryption is done per cache line.
+Encryption is done per every 0x10 bytes (AES block size) with a random key.
+    * The hashing is a custom variation of CRC16 by IBM.
+Hashing is done per every 0x80 bytes (cache line size) and is done using a random key generated at startup.
-    * The encryption and hashing is done transparently to the kernel by the L2 cache.
+    * The encryption and hashing is done transparently to the kernel by the MMU and L2 cache.
-    * Random AES key chosen at startup by 2BL, with help from hardware RNG.
-The 2BL also checks to make sure there's sufficient randomness so the RNG can't be rigged or disabled.
+    * Random AES keys are chosen at startup by 2BL, with help from hardware RNG.
+      The 2BL also checks to make sure there's sufficient randomness so the RNG can't be rigged or disabled in hardware.

 ## Security Pitfalls